Multigrid preconditioning of singularly perturbed convection-diffusion equations: Convection-Diffusion and its Discretization

 \section{Convection-Diffusion and its Discretization}

 We begin by considering the model problem:

 subject to homogeneous boundary conditions

 where $\varepsilon \in (0,1]$ is a small positive perturbation parameter, with $\vb,~c\geq1$, and $f$ being generic terms that represents sufficiently smooth functions.
 It is well known that small values of $\varepsilon$ give rise to exponential layers near any outflow boundary~\cite{roos2008robust,miller1996fitted} (where $\vb\cdot\vn > 0$ for outward unit normal vector $\vn$), and to parabolic layers near characteristic boundaries, where $\vb\cdot\vn = 0$.
-In what follows, we focus on the case where $\Omega = (0,1)^2$ and the convection coefficient is aligned with the $x$-axis,
+In this section, we focus on the case where $\Omega = (0,1)^2$ and the convection coefficient is aligned with the $x$-axis,